Example: Counters

 count2 <= count2 + 1;

-This sample uses several endpoints to provide controllable inputs to the hardware and observable outputs to FrontPanel.
+This example uses several endpoints to provide controllable inputs to the hardware and observable outputs to FrontPanel.
 To reduce the number of endpoints, we have chosen to share them among the counters.

 Wire In (0x00)